fadden/CiderPress2/DiskArc/Disk/Trackstar-notes.md

 a program that reads forward through the disk should read backward through memory.
 (The "junk" at the end is stored in ascending order, and is likely leftover data from the disk read that wasn't zeroed out.)

+The nibble data is whole bytes as read from the disk controller, so self-sync patterns are not recoverable.

 ## Performance Note ##